Return to Blog Homepage

 blog banner

-A quick primer on how senior lenders think about whether to move forward with a loan request in the simple case where an individual or group of individuals are using debt to finance an acquisition.
+Here's a quick primer on how senior lenders think about risk with a loan request where an individual is using debt to finance an acquisition.

 Banks will lend if they believe: